“20 minutes of action.”

 Aristotle wrote “Tolerance and apathy are the last virtues of a dying society”

 We have a Criminal Justice System that continually fails the victims of rape and sexual assault; the shockingly low conviction rates.
 That there is still a debate surrounding consent and the vile culture of victim-blaming.
 That society continues to peddle the myth that it is a woman’s responsibility not to get raped.
-The victim was drunk, the predator’s get out of jail free card.
-The shockingly low conviction rates for rape and sexual assault.
+Maybe the victim was drunk or wearing a g-string.
+Perhaps she was just walking home minding her own business.
+Whatever, it doesn’t matter cause it’s always our fault because we ask for it.

 So let’s stop reinforcing gender stereotypes and muddying the waters with mixed messages.
 Boys will be boys, he’s a stud, she’s a slut kind of thing.
 Talk honestly and without embarrassment to your children about sex.
 Tell your daughter regardless of what society says, she is as valid as any man.
 Discuss her entitlement to a healthy, happy sex life and that her sole purpose in life to NOT to pleasure a man.
 Discuss consent with your son, make sure he is clear on the fact that NO means NO. Make him read Emily Doe’s impact statement.
 Empower your daughter, give her the confidence to say NO. Be aware of toxic masculinity, teach your son it’s okay to express his emotions, that kindness is a sign of strength, not weakness.